MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

         - Storage: 2GB
 	     - RAM: 4GB
      - .NET Framework 4.7.2 or later

+- Access as described in the [IP Address configuration](../ip-address-configuration.md)

 - The [Microsoft Edge](https://www.microsoft.com/edge/) (version 80 or later)
     or Google Chrome browser.

 - An [environment](https://docs.microsoft.com/power-platform/admin/environments-overview) with a [Microsoft Dataverse database](https://docs.microsoft.com/power-platform/admin/create-database).
-(Applicable only for Work or School accounts)
+(Applicable only for work or school accounts)

 - A supported keyboard attached.